 Biographical note

 I take an experimental approach to research in consumer behavior, focusing on consumer judgment and decision making.
 I have degrees in psychology, communication, and marketing, including a PhD in marketing from the Stern School of Business at New York University.
-My research has appeared in Marketing Science and Psychological Science, and I have presented my work at top business schools across the world.
+My research has appeared in top journals in marketing (Journal of Consumer Research, Marketing Science) and psychology (Psychological Science, Psychological Review) and I have presented my work at top business schools across the world.

 Research interests